Want to know how to make a reading habit?

 It’s the trickery we use to fool ourselves.

-If a person has enough money to ensure his basic needs, then he must read books.
+If a person has enough money to ensure his basic needs, he must read books.

 “I don’t have money to spend on books.”

-…they spend money on things that don’t add any value to their lives.
+They spend money on things that don’t add value to their lives.

 It seems that most people don’t know what is actually valuable.

-But if you are fortunate enough to read this, understand the nothing is more important than self-growth.
+But if you are fortunate enough to read this, understand that nothing is more critical than self-growth.